 What Paperwork Do I Need to Sell My House UK?
-An Essential Guide
+An Essential Guide [Updated May 2024]

 Short Summary

-• Gather essential documents such as proof of identity and address, title deeds, an EPC certificate and a property information form (TA6) for the sale of your house.
+- Gather essential documents such as proof of identity and address, title deeds, an EPC certificate, and a property information form (TA6) for the sale of your house.

-• Obtain necessary safety certificates including gas safety and electrical compliance to ensure legal requirements are met.
+- Obtain necessary safety certificates including gas safety and electrical compliance to ensure legal requirements are met.

-• Prepare documentation early with professional help to guarantee a successful transaction.
+- Prepare documentation early with professional help to guarantee a successful transaction.

 Essential Documents for Selling Your House

-documents with an energy performance certificateSelling your house involves more than just putting up a “For Sale” sign and waiting for offers.
-To make the process seamless, it’s vital to gather all the documents you need early on.
+Selling your house involves more than just putting up a “For Sale” sign and waiting for offers.
+To make the process sell a house more seamless, it’s vital to gather all the documents you need early on.
 From proof of identity to leasehold or freehold documentation, having the right paperwork at hand can expedite the sale and keep potential buyers satisfied.

 Proof of Identity and Address